Table of Contents

 - Windshield Wipers — Replace wiper blades that leave streaks or skip across the glass.
 Most manufacturers recommend replacement every 6 to 12 months, depending on your climate.
 Consider applying rain-repellent treatment to your windshield for improved visibility.

 - Tires — Check that all tires have at least 4/32″ of tread depth for adequate wet-weather performance (the legal minimum is 2/32″, but this depth is insufficient for safe rain driving).
 Use the penny test.
-If you can see all of Lincoln’s head when inserted into the tread, your tires need replacement.
+If you can see all of Lincoln’s head when inserted into the tread, your tires need to be replaced.
 Also, inflate tires according to your vehicle’s specifications.
 Underinflated tires increase the risk of hydroplaning.

 - Brakes — Be alert for any warning signs of brake issues, such as squealing, grinding, or pulling to one side when braking.
 These problems become more dangerous on wet roads.

-- Defrosters — Test both front and rear window defrosters before rainy weather arrives, as properly functioning defrosters are essential for maintaining visibility.
+- Defrosters — Test front and rear window defrosters before rainy weather arrives, as properly functioning defrosters are essential for maintaining visibility.

 Assess The Weather Severity And Consider Delaying Travel